genuinegreg/homepage/articles/a-neat-rest-api-with-nodejs-and-restify.md

     }
 ```

-As you can see most routes are mostly error management and result filtering (we don't want our password hash roaming on the web)
+As you can see most routes are mostly error management and result filtering (we do not want our password hash roaming on the web)

-One of the most complexe routes look like this.
+One of the most complex routes look like this.
 ```javascript
 // ** routes.js excerpt *******************

 exports.list = function getSharedFoldersList(req, res, next) {
         // db reuest for all user folders req.user.findFolders(function (err, folders) {

             // throw restify.InternalError() on db error
             if (err) return next(new restify.InternalError());